Office of Student Life

 Access to Lecture Slides in Advance

-1. After sending your Course Accessibility Letters, discuss with your instructor the best way for you to receive the slides in advance so that you can use them for preparation prior to class and/or while taking notes during class.
+2. Discuss with your instructor the best way for you to receive the slides in advance to meet your needs.

 Use of Personal Notetaking Technology/Apps

-1. Review our Notetaking Technology Options Guide to compare our recommended options, and contact your Access Specialist to request a technology loan.
+1. Review our Notetaking Technology Options Guide to compare our recommended options before contacting your Access Specialist to request a technology loan.

 (Back to Top of Page)